orange-cloudfoundry/cf-ops-automation-broker/CONTRIBUTING.md

  # ex : mvn release:prepare --batch-mode -Dtag=v0.21.0 -DreleaseVersion=0.21.0 -DdevelopmentVersion=0.22.0-SNAPSHOT

  ```

+ **Hint: mind the v prefix in the tag name** to be consistent with github release naming, and URL that paas-templates deploy script expects.

  Circle CI build will proceed, and will trigger the execution of `mvn release:perform`, and upload artifacts to github.
 For further details, see [release:prepare goals](http://maven.apache.org/maven-release/maven-release-plugin/prepare-mojo.html)